This post may contain affiliate links. Please read our disclosure policy.

 Canned, fresh or frozen, I love pineapple in all forms.
 I didn’t even need to go to the store for the pineapple in this recipe.
 I had several cans ready to use, waiting in my pantry.

-I have been on quite the pineapple kick lately, from crepes to salsa to stir-fry recipes; I can’t get enough of the sweet kick that pineapple adds to almost any recipe.
+I have been on quite the pineapple kick lately, from pineapple salsa to this sriracha chicken stir-fry; I can’t get enough of the sweet kick that pineapple adds to almost any recipe.

 One of the reasons Dole pineapple is my favorite pineapple is because the slices, chunks, and tidbits hold their shape very well.
 There are never soggy or wilted pieces of fruit in the can.